 This course is a comparative study of American literature in a world context, focusing on diverse U.S. texts and their relationship with world literature.
 Students will be encouraged to investigate the definition of "American," and to situate that definition in a world context, exploring literary and cultural heritages, as well as varied and shared experiences.
 Study might include such comparisons as African American literature and the literature of Africa and other African diasporas, or Chicano/a literature and Hispanic Caribbean, Spanish, indigenous American and Latin American literature.
 Focused on American pluralism as manifested in multicultural, multilingual, multiethnic, and transnational literature, this course fosters respect for cultural diversity and understanding of international relations as it develops analytical, communication, critical writing and research skills.

-Prerequisite: ENGL 1302 with a "C" or better Offered: Rotates with ENGL 2304, 2331, 2341, and 2351 texts in their cultural, historical, social, and political contexts.
-Assignments encourage students to develop critical and creative thinking, analytical communications, vocabulary, and research skills.
+Prerequisite: ENGL 1302 with a "C" or better

+Offered: Rotates with ENGL 2304, 2331, 2341, and 2351

 ENGL 2331 World Literature